starkandwayne-attic/cfcr-compiled-deployment/README.md

 bosh -d cfcr deploy <(curl -L https://raw.githubusercontent.com/starkandwayne/cfcr-compiled-deployment/master/cfcr.yml)
 ```

-The only requirements are an existing BOSH environment with v3541.X stemcell and a cloud-config similar to [cf-deployment](https://github.com/cloudfoundry/cf-deployment).
+The only requirements are an existing BOSH environment with v3586.X ubuntu-trusty stemcell and a cloud-config similar to [cf-deployment](https://github.com/cloudfoundry/cf-deployment).

 Many of the BOSH releases used have been pre-compiled for you, so its even more lovely and fast.